Joc Pederson Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.83 team ERA ranks 26th among all league pitching staffs.
+- The Reds' 4.80 team ERA ranks 26th among all MLB pitching staffs.

-- Ashcraft gets the start for the Reds, his 18th of the season.
-He is 4-7 with a 5.95 ERA and 63 strikeouts in 87 2/3 innings pitched.
+- Abbott makes the start for the Reds, his ninth of the season.
+He is 4-2 with a 2.45 ERA and 51 strikeouts in 47 2/3 innings pitched.

-- In his last time out on Friday against the Milwaukee Brewers, the righty went six innings, allowing one earned run while surrendering five hits.
+- The lefty's most recent time out came on Saturday against the Milwaukee Brewers, when he threw six innings, surrendering two earned runs while allowing three hits.

-- In 17 games this season, the 25-year-old has put up a 5.95 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .287 to his opponents.
+- In eight games this season, the 24-year-old has put up an ERA of 2.45, with 9.6 strikeouts per nine innings.
+Opponents are hitting .188 against him.

 © 2023 Data Skrive.
 All rights reserved.